jestjs/jest/website/versioned_docs/version-22.x/ExpectAPI.md

 }
 ```

 You may not care what `thirstInfo` returns, specifically - it might return `true` or a complex object, and your code would still work.
-So if you just want to test that `thirstInfo` will be truthy after drinking some La Croix, you could write:
+So if you want to test that `thirstInfo` will be truthy after drinking some La Croix, you could write:

 ```js
 test('drinking La Croix leads to having thirst info', () => {